astronomer/astro-sdk/REFERENCE.md

 data engineers to write DAGs based around _data_ instead of _task dependencies_.
 With this in mind, we built a library focused on data movement and simplifying data transformations between different environments.
 Our first two integrations are SQL and pandas, but we are planning many more in the coming months.

-With our SQL and dataframe modules, you should have the ability to treat SQL tables as if they're python objects.
+With our SQL module, you should have the ability to treat SQL tables as if they're python objects.
 You can manipulate them, join them, templatize them, and ultimately turn them into dataframes if you want to run python functions against them.
-We hope that this library creates a cleaner Airflow ELT experience, as well as an easier onboarding for those who want to focus on data transformations instead of DAGs.
+We hope that this library creates a cleaner Airflow ELT experience, as well as an easier on-boarding for those who want to focus on data transformations instead of DAGs.

 Please feel free to raise issues and propose improvements.
 Community contributions are highly welcome!